dejanbatanjac/dejanbatanjac.github.io/_posts/2019-12-25-BERT for predicting words.md

 BERT has been trained on the Toronto Book Corpus and Wikipedia and two specific tasks: MLM and NSP.

-The training was semi-supervised and based on two tasks:

 * masked language modeling (MLM)
 * next sentence prediction on a large textual corpus (NSP)

 After the training process BERT models were able to understands the language patterns such as grammar.

-MLM should help BERT understand the language structure and rules such as grammar.
+MLM should help BERT understand the language **syntax** such as grammar.

-Considering two sequential sentences NSP task should return the result (probability) if the second sentence is following the first one or if it is a fake.
-This helps BERT understanding the context.
+NSP task should return the result (probability) if the second sentence is following the first one.
+This helps BERT understand the **semantics**.

 ## Classes